 - The relationship between the three sisters – governance, risk and compliance.

 - An update on and overview of the King Report.
-The differences between King III and King IV.
-Transitioning from King III to King IV.
+The differences between and transitioning from King III to King IV.

 - An overview of the IT Governance Practices in King IV and how it differs from King III.

 - An overview of IT risk, including IT legal risks like the risk of non-compliance.

 - What must your organisation comply with?
 The governing bodies responsibility regards legal compliance as set out in King IV and how it differs from King III.